 Merchandise has everything to do with what your culture can produce.
 Typical merchandise displaying your brand logo, i.e, clothes, mugs, phone cases, etc, is standard.
 Consider the time of year; you invest in some branded neck warmers come winter and advertise them to your support (or globally).
 The point is to test and experiment.
 Not to worry if you buy a bulk of merch and can’t sell it; it may be more popular down the line and what you’ve bought with that money is legitimate appearances - it looks professional to have available merch.

-Then there’s merchandise that’s characteristic of your culture.
-If you’re a hip hop artist embracing original hip hop culture, for instance, graffiti spray-paint cans representative of your brand could serve as trademark-recognition in the eyes of onlookers - every culture has potential gadgets/products that can benefit the cultures supporters - just as the music can.
+Then there’s merchandise that’s characteristic of your culture with more room to be creative.
+If you’re a hip hop artist embracing original hip hop culture, for instance, graffiti spray-paint cans could serve as trademark-recognition if it suited you - every culture has potential gadgets/products that can benefit the cultures supporters just as the music can.
 Methods of profit-generation stretch further than typical merch and can stem as much from being out-of-the-ordinary as from what’s standard or conventional.
-From creative variations of your own package deals or utilising your support for crowd funding campaigns - the online industry is rampant with opportunities to generate much needed revenue.

-The key here is to keep your cool and not be overwhelmed by the seeming mass amount of work ahead.
-You’re not looking to build your business overnight but tailor it throughout your days as part of your life - continuous effort is key.
-Being patient and content with what you have while working for what you want - don’t epitomise your worth by how well your music sells but on your ability to modestly engage with people - just one move at a time for a long time.
+The key is to keep your cool and not be overwhelmed.
+You’re not looking to build your business overnight but develop it long term - continuous effort is key.
 Times have changed beyond recognition and it’s vital that musicians educate themselves about the business and understand where we are as artists and as an industry.
-The internet has changed everything in the music industry and has resulted in an unprecedented power shift, particularly in the recorded industry, from major labels and licensing companies to artists/musicians and music consumers (for example, a major labels biggest strengths were their track record and their international distribution systems that many artists perceived as all that was needed, both strengths of course rendered obsolete by untracked mass streaming and todays international accessibility for all brought on by the digital age) - there’s never been a better time to be a musician due to the phenomenal tools of the internet providing direct access to audiences with the ways in which you can engage, offer content and create community.
-The digital age has transformed industries, not to mention the world, and there’s enormous room for pioneering new concepts that many musicians seem not to suspect.
-As the recorded industry remains a shadow of its former self, those of us niche-based and independent artists truly believe that this marketing concept of a quality-over-quantity support base that emphasises a genuine, loving connection between artist and audience is what can save the recorded industry’s music sales that have been on the decline since the digital revolution began.
-Licensing companies, record labels and distribution services are quibbling about how to manage the consumption of music in the digital age and desperately trying to figure out how they can generate the profits they once did before the recorded industry went from CD/tape sales to untracked digital download - its the belief of us niche based marketing businessmen/women that it is us as the product creators, not the product distributors, that can save the recorded business and use our digital revolution to become truly independent of the powers that be in the music industry that have exploited musicians for more than a hundred years.
+The internet has disrupted industries internationally and has resulted in an unprecedented power shift in the recorded industry, from major labels and licensing companies to artists/musicians - there’s never been a better time to be a musician due to the phenomenal tools of the internet providing direct access to audiences with the ways in which you can engage, offer content and interact with people in the thousands (even millions) - hence the digital revolution’s people power is key to artist independence.
+As the recorded industry remains a shadow of its former self, more and more niche-based and independent artists believe that this concept of a quality-over-quantity support base that emphasises a genuine connection between artist and audience is what can save the recorded industry’s music sales that have been on the decline since the digital revolution began.

 Thanks for reading.
-If you’d like to learn more or would like to immerse yourself in this network of like minded, interactive musicians, producers, media brands, podcasters, bloggers, niche marketers, music entrepreneurs and more, you’re more than welcome - hit us up!
+If you’d like to learn more or want to become part of this network of like minded, interactive musicians, producers, media brands, podcasters and more, be in touch.